 The group takes a moment to exchange gifts.
-Peter brings the men who work at the orchard some shirts from JustNeem headquarters in North Carolina.
+We brought the men who work at the orchard some shirts from JustNeem headquarters in North Carolina.

-Gathering under the shade of the Neem trees, this is what meal time is like in the desert.
-Food is brought to the orchard, cooked on the spot and then shared by all.
+Gathering under the shade of the Neem trees: this is what meal time is like in the desert!

 Thank You For Your Support!!

 10 % of our profit is reinvested in our Planting Seeds Of Hope project in Africa.
 Through our customers we are able to provide independence and economic security to those in Mauritania, plant thousands of trees in the Sahara Desert, and share the wonders of African Neem with you.